 We have adjusted this recipe slightly to fit the Halloween theme.
 And we have definitely spruced up the presentation (no, we don’t normally have our risottos shaped like a pumpkin…)

 Start by getting 800ml of stock ready, and keep it warm on the lowest heat.
-Toast your pumpkin seeds in a small frying pan.
+Make sure your stock is plant-based for this Vegan Butternut Squash Risotto Toast your pumpkin seeds in a small frying pan.
 If you wish, use pine nuts or pecan nuts.
 The flavours of both work great in this recipe.
-There is no need to add any oil when toasting seeds of nuts.
+There is no need to add any oil when toasting seeds or nuts.
 Pumpkin seeds will start to make crackling and popping noises when they’re ready.
-Set them aside for later whilst you prepare your risotto.
+Set them aside for later whilst you prepare your Halloween risotto.